 This might be a controversial pick because people are very particular about sweet-smelling candles.
 But as someone who spent their entire childhood ignoring my mother’s warnings about eating raw cookie dough, I feel compelled to love it.
 Does the scent combo make sense?
 Of course not.
 Pumpkin cookies really aren’t a thing (side note: Why aren’t pumpkin cookies a thing?).
 Do I love it anyway?
 You bet I do.

 This candle is decadent, intense, and sugary-sweet while still having just enough hints of spice to make it feel fall-ish.
 It’s more vanilla and buttery than pumpkin-heavy, but it doesn’t even matter.
-Trust me, light this candle and you will probably never want to leave your house again (honestly, a convenient feature in the year 2020).
+Trust me, light this candle and you will probably never want to leave your house again.